- a thematic guide to Great Britain

 especially during the 19th century is reflected in what remains of its

-Victorian monumental architecture, and art gallery, one of
+Victorian monumental architecture, and art gallery

 and richest in the country, with a remarkable collection of English